Dimi123456789/WorldEditPrivate/SE202425/Milestone2/CodeSmells/GonçaloCascais/CodeSmells.md

 Exact location: WorldEditPrivate/worldedit-core/src/main/java/com/sk89q/worldedit/command/RegionCommands.java

-Explanation of the rationale for identifying this code smell: The nested conditionals for determining the combinedMask can become difficult to read.
+Explanation of the rationale for identifying this code smell: Long method, code readability could be improved by breaking this into smaller, focused methods.

 Refactoring proposal: Simplify this logic into a separate method.